 If you become mentally incapable without having first signed a Enduring Power of Attorney, you may cause a relative unnecessary stress, inconvenience and expense of having to apply to the Queensland Civil and Administrative Tribunal(QCAT) for an Order for the right to be appointed your Guardian and financial Administrator.

-The success of such applications are often not certain, as they are frequently contested by the Public Trustee or the Adult Guardian.
+The success of such applications are often not certain, as they are frequently contested by the Public Trustee or the Adult Guardian, and the Tribunal generally is not required to follow the rules of evidence.
+These applications are also costly.

 Elder Law matters handled by Peter G. Williams & Associates include:-